-Post Travel Depression has the ability to sneak up on you and completely smack you off your feet!
-It can suck the life and happy vibes right out from your soul.
+Post-holiday blues can sneak up on you and completely smack you off your feet!
+It can suck the life and happy vibes right out of your soul.

-Depression after a trip is so real that they even have an acronym for post travel depression – PTD!
+Post-travel depression after a trip is so real that they even have an acronym for it – PTD.
 Go figure!

 In this Post:

-Page 1: Why do we feel the post trip blues?
+1: Why do we feel the post-trip blues?

-Page 3: Benefits of after travel depression – because yes there are some!
+3: Benefits of after-travel depression – because yes, there are some!

 Why do we feel the Post Travel Blues?